Making And Using A

 Step 7.

-Add a symetric border of 5 pixels, using a colour
+Add a symetric border of 5 pixels (any colour).

 Step 8.